clansty/C8API/README.md

 Is a extended version of C8API, replacing the original version and more features are added.
 Compatible with both original version and C15Edit of C8UI.

-Now the schedule in C8UI is moved to data/schedule.jconf of C8API.
+Now the schedule in C8UI is moved to data/schedule.jconf in C8API.
 Line 1 is for Monday, 2 is for Tuesday, and so on.
 Spaces are not needed between two Courses.